Rotor and Focal Source Mapping and Ablation in Atrial Fibrillation

 - Cardiac electrophysiologists who perform catheter ablation in persistent AF patients

-Dr. Miller, Professor of Medicine and head of the Electrophysiology Service at Indiana University School of Medicine, has been active in research into mechanisms of arrhythmias and development of new mapping and ablation techniques for many years, including those pertaining to atrial fibrillation (AF).
+John M. Miller, MD is a professor of Medicine and head of the Electrophysiology Service at Indiana University School of Medicine, has been active in research into mechanisms of arrhythmias and development of new mapping and ablation techniques for many years, including those pertaining to atrial fibrillation (AF).
 He was involved in some of the early work with Dr. Sanjiv Narayan in mapping of rotors in human AF.
 He has extensive experience with rotor and focus-guided mapping and ablation and has recently authored the largest series in the literature to date on outcomes of AF ablation using focal impulse and rotor modulation (FIRM).